CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 # {{ page.page_title }}

 CMS requires practitioners to attest that they have a treatment-related relationship with each patient.
 You'll need to submit an attestation with every API request to create a group.
-The first step is creating a Group (“Group Resource” or “roster”) of patients.
+The first step is creating a Group ("Group Resource" or "roster") of patients.

 Attestations are posted as a [Provenance Resource](https://www.hl7.org/fhir/provenance.html) via the X-Provenance header.